 Can we do a trial?

 Yes!
-Monthly based pricing enables short-term trial.
+Monthly-based pricing enables short-term trials.
 The contract can be easily continued after the trial.

 Where do you deliver the system?